alabou/NMOS-MatroxOnly/NMOS With SRT.md

 - When multi-paths redundancy is used there MUST be one media descriptor per path.
 There SHOULD be two paths.

-- An SRT connection may be suported for the RTCP channel in addition to the media channel.
+- There is currently no support for the RTCP channel when using RTP over SRT.

 ## SRT IS-04 Receivers